Community Involvement & Giving Back

 Epic Mountain Express Supports Local Communities

-Epic Mountain Express’ 21st Annual Fill the Van Food Drive takes place on Saturday, Nov.
-3. Look for our vans outside of grocery stores in Aspen, Glenwood Springs, Eagle, Avon, Vail, Breckenridge, and Dillon.
-Non-perishable items and cash donations/ gift cards will be accepted between 9:00 a.m. and 3:00 p.m.
-The food drive is part of 9News’ 9Cares Colorado Shares statewide effort, and all Fill the Van donations benefit local food banks of Family & Intercultural Resource Center (FIRC) in Summit County, Vail Valley Salvation Army, and Lift Up in the Roaring Fork Valley.
+Epic Mountain Express’ 21st Annual Fill the Van Food Drive was on Saturday, Nov.
+3. Vans outside of grocery stores in Aspen, Glenwood Springs, Eagle, Avon, Vail, Breckenridge, and Dillon collected thousands of pounds of non-perishable items and thousands of dollars in cash donations/ gift cards.
+As usual, volunteers were overwhelmed by the generosity of our community members.
+All Fill the Van donations benefit local food banks of Family & Intercultural Resource Center (FIRC) in Summit County, Vail Valley Salvation Army, and Lift Up in the Roaring Fork Valley.

 Food and monetary donations will be collected between 9:00 a.m. and 3:00 p.m. on Saturday, Nov.
 3, at the following collection sites: